seanode/seanode.github.io/_posts/2013-04-24-seattle-nodejs-may-meetup.md

 {% include JB/setup %}

-The Seattle Node.js Meetup group is kicking things into gear with our next event Wednesday, May 8, hosted downtown at the
+The Seattle Node.js Meetup group is kicking things into gear with our next event, scheduled for **Wednesday, May 8** and hosted downtown at the [SURF Incubator][surf_loc].
-[SURF Incubator][surf_loc].
 We'll have pizza, beers, talks, and lightning talks to get you socializing, listening, and talking about all things Node.js.